An involutive dual knot surgery formula: Local models

 \subsection{Proof of Theorem~\ref{thm:local-class}}

 In this section, we describe our proof of Theorem~\ref{thm:local-class}.
 We focus first on the case of $+1$-surgery.
-Our proof is to define local maps between $\bXI_{1}^\mu(K)$ and $\bXI_1^\mu(K)\langle 1 \rangle$, where the latter object is the truncation defined in the statement of Theorem~\ref{thm:local-class}.
+Our proof is to define local maps between $\bXI_{1}^\mu(K)$ and $\bXI_1^\mu(K)\langle 1 \rangle$, where the latter object is the truncation defined in Section~\ref{sec:truncations} (and appearing in the statement of Theorem~\ref{thm:local-class}).